 Doctors recognize that slipping rib syndrome is often unrecognized at the time of patient diagnosis and therefore an overlooked cause of chronic pain in the the abdominal and/or chest pain area.

 Doctors also recognize that misdiagnosis or simply missing slipping rib syndrome as the cause of pain, the misdiagnosis may lead to an excessive imaging, laboratory, and other complicated workups.

 - Slipping rib syndrome, which is also diagnosed as Tietze’s Syndrome, rib subluxation, costal margin syndrome, painful rib syndrome, costochondritis, clicking rib, displaced ribs, painful rib syndrome, traumatic intercostal neuritis, clicking rib, or rib tip syndrome, occurs when one of the ribs intermittently slips out of place, causing a stretching of the ligaments that support the front and back of the rib.

-- The tenth rib is usually the culprit because, unlike ribs one through seven, which attach to the sternum, the eighth, ninth and tenth ribs are attached to each other by loose, fibrous tissue.
+- The eighth, ninth, and tenth are also common culprits because unlike ribs one through seven, which attach to the sternum, the eighth, ninth, and tenth ribs are attached anteriorly to each other by loose, fibrous tissue.
 Although this arrangement provides increased mobility of the lower rib cage, it also results in a greater susceptibility to trauma in this area.
 When the condition affects the lower ribs, such as the eighth, ninth, tenth, chest and upper abdominal ribs, pain occurs from the recurring subluxation (dislocation) of the costal margins of the eighth, ninth and tenth ribs due to hypermobility of their anterior edges.
 This allows a rib to slip behind the rib above it.

 Symptoms of Slipping Rib Syndrome